zoisite-rb/zoisite-rb/guides/source/asset_pipeline.md

 #### When Should You Use It?

-`cssbundling-rails` is ideal for Rails applications that:
+`cssbundling-rails` is ideal for Zoisite applications that:

 - Use CSS frameworks like [Tailwind CSS](https://tailwindcss.com/), [Bootstrap](https://getbootstrap.com/), or [Bulma](https://bulma.io/) that